What Does Red Light Therapy Actually Do? The Real Science Behind the Celebrity Trend

 2. Muscle Recovery & Exercise Performance

-Timeline: 1–3 sessions for noticeable pain relief; 3–4 weeks for enhanced mobility.
+Timeline: 1-3 sessions for noticeable subjective relief; 3-4 weeks for cumulative effects.

 3. Joint Pain & Chronic Inflammation